Project creation#

 Operator content creation#

-Add an input to the operator.
+Add an input to the operator declaration.
 Input can be defined by name, type, … or by a text declaration.

 Parameters: